-Hurricane Laura made history last month as one of the most powerful storms to make landfall in United States history.
+Hurricane Laura made history in August 2020 as one of the most powerful storms to make landfall in United States history.
 As a result, thousands of people in Louisiana suffered damage to their homes and businesses.
 While Hurricane Laura relief efforts are underway to provide displaced residents with essential items, the process to rebuild is only just beginning.

 For many home and business owners in Lake Charles, the next step is filing a Hurricane Laura insurance claim.
 But as more and more claims are filed, insurance companies may become overwhelmed and begin wrongfully denying claims.